Why Nick Viall Won’t Marry ‘The Bachelor’ Winner Vanessa Grimaldi

 “As a newly engaged couple,” Nick continued of himself and The Bachelor winner Vanessa in the interview, “it’s always nice have a couple to hang out with and have fun.”

 Do you think The Bachelor’s Nick Viall and Vanessa Grimaldi will ever get married?
-Tell us your thoughts on the couple’s future following Nick’s confession that their wedding plans are on hold in the comments.
+Tell us your thoughts about the couple’s future following Nick’s confession that their wedding plans are on hold in the comments.

 [Featured Image by Alberto E. Rodriguez/Getty Images]